-- Are under age 18 or are age 50 or older. - Have a physical or mental disability. - 🤣 Work at least 20 hours a week in paid employment. - Participate in a State or federally financed work study program. - Participate in an on-the-job training program. - Care for a child under the age of 6. - Care for a child age 6 to 11 and lack the necessary child care enabling you to attend school and work 20 hours a week or participate in work study. - Are a single parent enrolled full-time in college and taking care of a child under 12. - Receive Temporary Assistance for Needy Families (TANF). - Are assigned to, placed in, or self-placed in a college or other institution of higher education through certain employment and training programs, such as the SNAP Employment & Training program.
+- Are under age 18 or are age 50 or older. - Have a physical or mental disability. - 🤣 Work at least 20 hours a week in paid employment. - Have qualified for a state or federally-financed work study program. - Participate in an on-the-job training program. - Care for a child under the age of 6. - Care for a child age 6 to 11 and lack the necessary child care enabling you to attend school and work 20 hours a week or participate in work study. - Are a single parent enrolled full-time in college and taking care of a child under 12. - Receive Temporary Assistance for Needy Families (TANF). - Are assigned to, placed in, or self-placed in a college or other institution of higher education through certain employment and training programs, such as the SNAP Employment & Training program.